 E-mail: [email protected]

-Anthony Drealan is entering his second year as Dakota State University head cross country coach and his first year as DSU's head track and field coach.
+Anthony Drealan is entering his fourth year as Dakota State University head cross country coach and his third year as DSU's head track and field coach.

-Drealan completed his master's degree in Health and Human Performance through Adams State University in June 2013.
-He resides in Madison, S.D. with his wife Samantha Drealan (Warnke)
+Drealan received his master’s degree in Health and Human Performance through Adams State University in June 2013.
+He resides in Madison, S.D. with his wife Samantha Drealan (Warnke).

 Cody Foreman begins his second year as a volunteer assistant coach.
 Cody Foreman completed his collegiate eligibility in May of 2010.
 Foreman was a three-time All-American, including two national runner-up finishes.
 He holds school records in the indoor 4 x 800-meter relay (7:43.32), indoor distance medley relay (10:01.78), outdoor 4 x 800-meter relay (7:30.74) and outdoor distance medley relay (9:59.04).